JakovTomasic/no-headache.nix/doc/configuring.md

 Mounts defined host machine directory into defined VM directory.
 Multiple shared directories can be defined.
 The contents of this directory are permanent and will remain on the host OS even after shutting down the VM.
-This can be useful if you need permanent storage, while rebuilding and resetting VMs often.
+This can be useful if you need permanent storage while rebuilding and resetting VMs often.
-It's also faster than `copyToHome` option and uses less storage.
+It's also faster than the `copyToHome` option and uses less storage.

-**Important**: host machine directory needs to be created manually or VM will fail when you try to run it.
+**Important**: the host machine directory needs to be created manually, or the VM will fail when you try to run it.

 Example:
 ```nix